ChristianMLand/curriculum_ideas/python_fundamentals/functions_expressions/lambdas.md

+# TODO

 # Lambdas
 Previously we learned that we can define functions in python using `def`, which so far has satisfied all our function making needs.
 However, imagine we wanted to make a function where we could apply some operation to every element in a list.
 Now if we know that operation is going to be the same every time, we can handle that with a simple for loop, but what if we want to be able to apply any operation we want?
-We could define a function for each potential operation we might want to apply, and then pass in that function to our map function.
+Well, I suppose we could define a function for each potential operation we might want to apply, and then pass in that function to our map function.
 ```py

 def square(n):